 Your marketing plan won’t get you anywhere if you don’t define your goals for it first.
-Ask yourself what your small business needs to accomplish over the defined period.
+Ask yourself what your small business needs to accomplish over the specified period.
 These points will be listed in your plan as objectives.
 Define specific goals and how progress toward them will be measured.
-Establish a content marketing strategy, and refer to the above section for tips.
+Establish a content marketing strategy and refer to the above section for tips.

 Step Two: Define the Three Pillars of Your Marketing Plan

 Your plan should define the audience that you are selling goods and services to.
-It should help you to define, profile and understand their behaviors and motivations and should consist of these elements:
+It should help you to identify, profile, and understand their behaviors and motivations and should consist of these elements:

 - Target Personas

 - Customer Journey

 List the strategies that will be used to educate, engage, and convince your audience.
 This column should include the following elements: